Chicago Brain Injury Attorneys

 - Clear fluids draining from the nose or ears

-Delayed symptoms of brain injury include:
+Delayed symptoms of brain injuries include:

 - Cognitive difficulties